 COVID-19 Resources

-In the sixth year of the ongoing SARS-CoV-2 pandemic and government public health institutions prioritizing profit over human lives, it is imperative that we all take COVID infections seriously, educate ourselves and each other, and practice collective safety.
+In the now seventh year of the ongoing SARS-CoV-2 pandemic and government public health institutions prioritizing profit over human lives, it is imperative that we all take COVID infections seriously, educate ourselves and each other, and practice collective safety.

-My personal praxis involves taking a multilayered and harm reductionist approach to COVID safety and precautions.
-This includes combinations of masking (KN95+) in all public indoor spaces, air ventilation and filtration, vaccinations, testing, communicating exposure risks before gathering with friends and family, contact tracing, avoiding high-risk people and places, and reducing non-essential activities.
+My personal praxis involves taking a multilayered and harm reductionist approach to risk assessment and precautions.
+This includes combinations of masking (KN95 or N95) in all public indoor spaces and most outdoor spaces, air ventilation and filtration, vaccinations, testing, tracking and communicating exposure risks, contact tracing, avoiding high-traffic and high-risk people and places, working from home, and drastically reducing non-essential activities.

 The following resources are based on community-led research, lived experience, and advocacy to resist COVID misinformation and mass death and disablement.
 You can also research COVID-safe(r) communities and clean air organizations local to you.